 Who should take this course?

-- those thinking of applying for further study in graphic design
+Those thinking of applying for further studies in the subject.

 Chris Ratcliffe has worked for several years as tutors in Graphic Communication Design on the Foundation Course at Central Saint Martins.
 He is a founding member of creative collective Garudio Studiage and his work spans the disciplines of graphic design, fine art, fashion promotion, accessories and product design.
 He creates products, events and artworks for clients including the V&A, Red Bull UK, Wieden+Kennedy, Graham Norton, Nike, Levis, Comic Relief and Paul Smith.
 Chris studied at the University of Brighton and Camberwell College of Arts and has a specialist knowledge of screen printing and print production.
 He also teaches regularly on BA courses at UCA at Epsom.

 Please bring with you to the first session:

 Pencil case to include: